-One thing is clear: Demand for travel is coming back.
+One thing is clear: Demand for travel isn’t going anywhere.

 As with all things, one of the biggest factors behind flight prices is the simple law of supply and demand.
 Demand disappeared as the pandemic first struck last year, forcing airlines to cut the supply of flights until it returned.
 Airlines dropped routes and cut frequencies, running just 20% of their normal operations – or less.

 We’re betting on more flight deals like this one.
 Get them by trying Thrifty Traveler Premium today for $7.99 a month!

-But even with travel on the upswing, things aren’t quite back to normal yet.
-Even with a surge this spring and a big summer travel season on the horizon, it will still take years for travel to return to its pre-pandemic levels.
+Summer travel surged, but things aren’t quite back to normal yet.
+It will still take years for travel to return to its pre-pandemic levels.
 Business travel has been critical for airlines to churn out record profits, but it may never fully return.

 Critically, airlines still have some planes in storage that they can bring back as we continue on the path back to normal.
 They should be able to slowly ramp back up the supply of flights as travel continues to recover.

-But one thing is clear: Airfare is on the way up for this summer, especially domestically.
+But one thing was made clear this summer: Airfare is on the way up, especially domestically.
 Fares that were once under $100 (or less) are on the rise as Americans who were stuck at home for the last year get back out into the world.

 And it’s safe to assume they’ll do the same once it’s over.
-That means we think you can count on some astonishing sales in the future.
+That means we think you can count on some astonishing sales for the foreseeable future.

 Competition Will Drive Flight Prices (Likely Down)